2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 San Francisco 49ers

-Players cut to reach 53: RB Joe Williams, P Jeff Locke, OL JP Flynn, RB Ja'Quan Gardner, OG Chris Gonzalez, QB Jack Heneghan, DL Chris Jones, T Pace Murphy, WR Aldrick Robinson, TE Wes Saxton, DL Will Sutton, OL Darrell Williams
+Players cut to reach 53: RB Joe Williams, P Jeff Locke, OL JP Flynn, RB Ja'Quan Gardner, OG Chris Gonzalez, QB Jack Heneghan, DL Chris Jones, T Pace Murphy, WR Aldrick Robinson, TE Wes Saxton, DL Will Sutton, OL Darrell Williams, OG Jonathan Cooper, LB Korey Toomer

 Seattle Seahawks